Adelaide to Perth

 On your first day here head to Hamelin Bay on the way in.
 Stingrays come right up to the shore and you can even pat them like they are playful dogs.
 Check out Margaret River region known for it’s food, wine and surfing.
 Go to a few cheeky wine/cheese/chocolate tastings, and check out surfer’s point.

 Its a day for beautiful beaches.
-Head to the Dunsborough and Eagle Bay regions, stopping to see all the amazing beaches in the region on the way.
+Head to the Dunsborough and Eagle Bay regions, stopping to see all the amazing beaches in the on the way.
 They must be among the best in the world.
-Make sure you grab an ice cream at Simmos in Dunsborough (they’re my favourite!).
-You can then head to Busselton to see the longest wooden jetty in the world
+You should also make time to check out the natural spa, and grab an ice cream at Simmos in Dunsborough (they’re my favourite!).

-Head to Black Diamond Lake to enjoy your last morning.
 This beautiful blue lake is a local treasure, spend the morning here and perhaps have a BBQ lunch.
 Then it’s time to drive the last couple of hours into Perth.
 Clean and tidy the equipment and bus, and organise equipment into their relevant boxes ready for return.
-Finally, celebrate the end of the trip in your pre-booked hostel with the rest of the crew.
+Finally, celebrate the end of the trip with the rest of the crew.

 Discounts are available: